Skip to content

 Claims Reporting

-All claims should be reported through your Agency Risk Manager, who will submit the claims to the State Office of Risk Management and Willis Towers Watson.
+All claims should be reported through your Agency Risk Manager, who will submit the claims to the State Office of Risk Management and Aon.

 To Report a claim: